j-a-marin/raterover/CONCEPT.md

   <figcaption>Image Credit: <a href="https://web.stanford.edu/~cgpotts/">Image Credit: Dr. Christopher Potts, Stanford CS224u</a></figcaption>
 </figure>

+### Current Implementation

 The RateRover QA bot uses OpenAI [ChatGPT](https://openai.com/chatgpt) 3.5-turbo as its LLM and [chromdb](https://docs.trychroma.com/) as its vector database.
-The vector database is where we store embeddings.
+The vector database functions as a repository for embeddings, which, in the present case were also generated and facilitated through OpenAI.

 <figure>
   <img src="./app/assets/chroma.png" alt="RAG" width="400>